Cash Seizures by DEA on Amtrak Trains

 Not only do these encounters raise serious civil rights concerns, but the practice encourages the DEA agents and TFOs to provide false testimony about the “consensual” nature of the warrantless searches.

-DEA agents or TFOs use at least two types of techniques for “cold” consent encounters including:
+The DEA agent or TFO might approach an Amtrak passenger based on either of two types of techniques for “cold” consent encounters including:

-In some cases, the consent encounter is “lukewarm” because another law enforcement officer or Amtrak employee communicated a secret tip that a particular passenger is carrying a large amount of money.
-Sometimes the tipster is secretly given a cash reward.
+The courts have described consent encounters as “lukewarm” if another law enforcement officer or Amtrak employee communicates a secret tip that a particular passenger is carrying a large amount of money.
+DEA sometimes gives the secret tipster a secret cash report, although those facts are often left out of the report.

-Attorney for DEA Seizures of U.S. Currency for Forfeiture at Amtrak Train Stations
+Attorney for DEA Seizures of U.S. Currency at Amtrak Train Stations

 If your U.S. Currency was seized by a DEA agent or task force officer at an Amtrak train station or Greyhound bus station, then contact an experienced attorney at Sammis Law Firm.
 We fight these cases throughout Florida and the rest of the United States.